MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/CSU-core.md

 ### Extensions

-If you plan to create extensions for headless commerce, it must be built by using the following target frameworks and .NET 6 or later. .NET 6 development is supported only in Visual Studio version 2022 or later.
+If you plan to create extensions for headless commerce, it must be built by using NET Standard 2.0 as the target framework.

 #### Validate your extension compatibility with CSU Core